d4rken/myolib/README.md

 If you are using this library, i would love mention your project here, feel free to contact me.

 # Setup
-Include this in your apps build.grade file:
+Include this in your apps build.gradle file:
 ```java
 compile 'eu.darken.myolib:myolib:0.0.2'
 ```